Efficient (Soft) Q-Learning for Text Generation with Limited Good Data: Introduction

-On the other hand, reinforcement learning (RL)~\citep{sutton2018reinforcement} offers an alternative principled framework for learning from arbitrary reward functions, and has achieved great advances in robotic and game control.
+Reinforcement learning (RL)~\citep{sutton2018reinforcement} offers an alternative principled framework for learning from arbitrary reward functions.
 However, RL by far has made limited success for training text generation, primarily due to the key challenges of \emph{sparse reward} (i.e., a single reward signal is received only after the whole text sequence is generated) and \emph{large action space} (i.e., a vocabulary of millions of words).
 For instance, a popular family of RL algorithms studied extensively for text generation is the policy-based~\citep{williams1992simple} or actor-critic based~\citep{bahdanau2016actor,rennie2017self} algorithms, with policy gradient (PG) being the most prevalent example \citep{ranzato2015sequence,li2016deep,rennie2017self,tan2018connecting,pasunuru2018multi,paulus2018a}.
 Those algorithms train the model with \emph{on-policy} updates, i.e., the text samples used for estimating policy gradients are from the target model itself.
 Due to the exponentially large space of sequences, on-policy updates often suffer from extremely high variance and low data efficiency (e.g., most model samples are not useful for learning).
 Thus directly training with PG from scratch is usually impossible.
 In practice, the model has to be initialized by MLE training, followed by PG as finetuning, which often leads to limited improvement~\citep{Choshen2020On,wu2018study}.

 Another set of work has resorted to \emph{off-policy} RL.
 The key advantage is that samples from other sources, e.g., human-written text, can be used, making them more data efficient than on-policy methods.
 Previous work has used either importance weighted PG~\citep{pang2021text,zhou2017end,kandasamy2016batch} or $Q$-learning based algorithms~\citep{guo2015generating,jaques2020human,narasimhan2015language}.
 However, off-policy methods have been considered to be less stable.
 For example, the $Q$-learning performance relies heavily on how accurate the learned $Q$-function assesses the quality of intermediate subsequences -- a challenging task due to the sparse reward signals.